dmcclure/double-up/README.md

 {"cardSelected": 2}
 ```

 The request should be sent with a Content-Type of "application/json".
-The game's new state will be returned.
+The game's new state will be returned with two extra attributes.
 For example:

 ```
 {
   "id": "d52dce00-977a-11e3-82bf-ed14dd4e4a1b",
   "dealerCard": "9H",
-  "playerCard": "JS",
   "balance": 2,
-  "roundInProgress": false
+  "roundInProgress": false,
-}
+  "playerCardSelected": 2,
+  "playerCards": [
+    "3D",
+    "7H",
+    "JS",
+    "5S"
+  ]}
 ```

+*Additional attributes:*
+* **playerCards**: An array containing the four cards the player was dealt
+* **playerCardSelected**: Index of the card in the playerCards array the player selected

 ### POST /v1/game/{id}/round
 Start a new round in an existing game.
 The game's new state will be returned.
 For example: